What is Electrical Estimating?

 5. Calculate your labor costs:

 Once you have identified the full requirements of the job, you can find out how many electricians you need and how long it will take to complete the project.
+Calculating labor costs is crucial for creating accurate electrical estimates.

 Identify the hourly rate of your electricians using Bureau of Labor Statistics data and calculate their hourly costs for completing the job.